dotnet/docs/docs/spark/tutorials/databricks-deployment.md

 #Customer intent: As a developer, I want to deployment .NET for Apache Spark application to Databricks.
 ---

-# Deploy a .NET for Apache Spark application to Databricks
+# Tutorial: Deploy a .NET for Apache Spark application to Databricks

 This tutorial teaches you how to deploy your app to the cloud through Azure Databricks, an Apache Spark-based analytics platform with one-click setup, streamlined workflows, and interactive workspace that enables collaboration.